-The office copier, the internet, the printer, your smart phone, email, social media - all these and many more products of modern technology have one common goal: the production and distribution of more and more information to be absorbed by the human brain.
+The office copy machine, the computer internet, the printer, the video tape recorder - all these and many more products of modern technology have one common goal: the production and distribution of more and more information to be absorbed by the human brain.
 But no one has come up with any ideas for increasing the human brain's capacity to absorb more information!

-And yet, as sociologists-economists have pointed out, "The crucial element in social systems is not information but knowledge.
+And yet, as sociologist-economist Kenneth E. Boulding has pointed out, 'The crucial element in social systems is not in but knowledge.
 All a computer does is process information.
 Knowledge, on the other hand, is obtained much more by the loss of information than by the gain of it.
 In fact, that's what an organization is all about.
 Somebody has called an organization a hierarchy of wastebaskets.
 In other words, a structure to prevent information from reaching the executive desk.
 Otherwise, the executive gets an information overload."

-You can cope with the deluge of printed material and junk mail that comes in simply by having your secretary screen out everything that is obviously worthless, or using the wastebasket.
+You can cope with the deluge of printed material and junk mail that comes in simply by having your secretary screen out everything that is obviously worthless, or by liberal use of the wastebasket as you open your mail.
 Cancel subscriptions that don't give you enough value for the time you spend reading them.
 The internal communications that come across your desk, however, are sometimes more difficult to deal with.